1989Ryan/Semantic_SLAM/Third_Part/README.md

 * Tensorflow >= 0.4.0
 * Keras 2.2.2

+To run the ORB_SLAM2 in ROS, you have to install the following packages.

+* C++11 or C++0x Compiler
+* Pangolin
+* OpenCVRequired at leat 2.4.3.
+Tested with OpenCV 2.4.11 and OpenCV 3.2.
+* Eigen3 Required at least 3.1.0.
+* DBoW2 and g2o (Included in Thirdparty folder)
+* ROS Kinetic

 ## Semantic Image Publisher

 Run ``python Semantic_Information_Publisher.py image:={the image topic you provide}`` to publish the segmented images.